 - Inappropriate use of social media or online technology

 - Wilful and repeated transgression of protective measures in place to protect public health

-As multiple reasons could be recorded, the table below and underlaying data refer to a total of 8,700 reasons given for exclusion in 2021/22, this relates to the reasons given for the 6,500 permanent exclusions that occurred overall.
+As multiple reasons could be recorded, the table below and underlying data refer to a total of 4,300 reasons given for exclusion in autumn 2022/23, this relates to the reasons given for the 3,100 permanent exclusions that occurred overall.

 The most common reason recorded for permanent exclusions was persistent disruptive behaviour.
-There were 3,050 permanent exclusions where this reason was recorded, 47% of all permanent exclusions.
-This was followed by physical assault against a pupil, with 1,400 permanent exclusions including this reason (22%) and both verbal abuse or threatening behaviour against an adult and physical assault against an adult, with 1,000 permanent exclusions including these reasons (16%).
+There were 1,518 permanent exclusions where this reason was recorded, 49% of all permanent exclusions.
+This was followed by physical assault against a pupil, with 720 permanent exclusions (23%) including this reason, and verbal abuse or threatening behaviour against an adult, with 563 permanent exclusions (18%) including this reason.